We independently select featured hotels and may earn a commission if you book through the links below.

 Pet-Friendly Information

-Tip: Since there is no room service on the main resort, you can order online for pick-up at most of the restaurants.
+Since there is no room service at the main resort, plan to visit the restaurants or order online for pickup at most of them.
+Here’s what’s available and where I recommend eating.

 Nobu Del Coronado